 When we dug it up, the roots were badly cut and crisscrossed with very few new fibrous roots.
 I felt better that my care was not the cause, instead likely a bad dig.
 Still, my heart felt heavy.

 Then came a mysterious draft email on my phone — a photo of a narrow conical-shaped holly, perhaps an American Holly, taken at a garden center.
-I sent it to my go-to nurseryman, who confirmed it’s an Ilex Opaca.
+I sent it to my go-to nurseryman, who confirmed it was an Ilex Opaca.
 “Looks like the photo was taken here,” Ben said.

 “Do you still have it?”